 The Riksdag takes decisions that affect the whole of society.
-There is extensive interaction between the Riksdag and other public sector actors such as the Government, public agencies, municipalities, county councils and the EU.
+There is extensive interaction between the Riksdag and other public sector actors such as the Government, public agencies, municipalities, regions and the EU.

 The Riksdag